Fourth Crusade: Frankokratia

 During the Frankokratia, the Latin Empire was faced with a number of enemies.
 After taking Constantinople the crusaders were not able to take possession of the entire empire.
 The Franks were faced by several Eastern Roman rump states, whose rulers considered themselves the legitimate successors to the Imperial throne.
-The three most important of these surviving Byzantine entities were the Despotate of Epirus in Epirus, the Empire of Nicaea in Anatolia, and the Empire of Trebizond in Paphlagonia, Pontus, Bithynia, and Crimea.
+The three most important of these surviving Byzantine entities were the Despotate of Epirus in Epirus, the Empire of Nicaea in Anatolia and the Empire of Trebizond in Paphlagonia, Pontus, Bithynia, and Crimea.
 Besides the individual Eastern Roman rump states in Epirus, Nicaea and Trebizond, the crusaders were threatened by the Christian Second Bulgarian Empire in Bulgaria, Wallachia, and the Balkans and the Muslim & nomadic Seljuk Sultanate of Rûm in Anatolia, and later the Mongol Empire, or more specifically, the Golden Horde.
 Ultimately the crusaders lacked the numbers sufficient to permanently hold their new conquests.

 The fragmented Eastern Roman rump states fought against the crusaders, Bulgarians, Turks, and each other.
-The unstable Latin Empire siphoned off much of Europe's crusading energy.
-The legacy of the Fourth Crusade and Frankokratia was also a deep sense of betrayal felt by the Greek Christians.
-With the events of 1204, the schism between the Churches in the East and West was not just complete but also solidified.

 During the Frankokratia various Latin–French lordships throughout Greece – in particular, the Duchy of Athens and the principality of the Morea – provided cultural contacts with western Europe and promoted the study of Greek.
 There was also a French cultural influence, notably the production of a collection of laws, the Assises de Romanie.
 The Chronicle of Morea appeared in both French and Greek (and later Italian and Aragonese) versions.
 Impressive remains of Crusader castles and Gothic churches can still be seen in Greece.
 Nevertheless, the Latin Empire always rested on shaky foundations.